 So, do you think the two words have different connotations?

-im impressed.... nearly as many totally different interpretations and reactions here as the number of posts... everything from good ol' texas "nekked" to some sort of proper artsy figures without the potentially prurient reality of anatomy...
+im impressed.... nearly as many totally different interpretations and reactions here as there are posts... everything from good ol' casual texas "nekked" to proper artsy "nude" figures with no potentially prurient reality of anatomy...

-"nude" has too many syllables to be a convenient pronoun, adverb or adjective, but my strong personal preference for "naked" is both more basic and more elusive...
+with only one syllable, "nude" could be a convenient pronoun, adverb or adjective, but my strong personal preference for "naked" is both more basic and more elusive...